Tribeca Film Festival 2021

 Meanwhile, shades of Bruno Kirby and Carrie Fisher in When Harry Met Sally, the secondary couple (Brian Muller and Catherine Cohen) gets together and advances their relationship while the main couple is still figuring things out.

-The film works so well that, beneath all of the layers of parody, homage, and irony, I was sincerely invested by the end in the country actually getting together.
+The film works so well that, beneath all of the layers of parody, homage, and irony, I was sincerely invested by the end in the couple actually getting together.
 That’s a hard needle to thread, but Feingold managed it.
 And yes, this movie is twee as hell- but when things are described as twee, I almost always love them.

 The other big strength is the cast, which consists almost entirely of people whose names you would only know if you’re Extremely Online.